Do your applications use this vulnerable package?

 How to fix?

-Affected versions of this package are vulnerable to Cross-site Scripting (XSS) via the "Dashboard > Text Panel" screen.
+Affected versions of this package are vulnerable to Cross-site Scripting (XSS) attacks via the query editor.

 A cross-site scripting attack occurs when the attacker tricks a legitimate web-based application or site to accept a request as originating from a trusted source.

 ֿInjecting malicious code is the most prevalent manner by which XSS is exploited; for this reason, escaping characters in order to prevent this manipulation is the top method for securing code against this vulnerability.